 - If you like sports, join the locals and cheer on the Saskatchewan Roughriders, a professional football team or the Regina Pats, a major junior hockey team.

 - As a four-season city, there are endless opportunities for fun.
 Visit a museum, take in a sporting event, visit a local eatery or ski and skate at Wascana Park.

 - Average temperatures are 23°C in summer to - 11°C in winter.
 2

-- Regina International Airport offers flights to 19 destinations.
+- Regina International Airport offers flights to domestic and international destinations.

 - You can drive almost anywhere in the city within 20 minutes.
 That means you will spend less time sitting in traffic and more time doing the things you love.
 Don't have a car?
 Regina Transit can get you to where you're going.